 While it’s certainly a good idea to inform the old web host promptly about future changes, doing so before the transition has been executed can result in downtime and a complete loss of files and database information from when a cancellation is requested.

 Web hosting companies usually cancel a plan almost immediately without waiting for the expiry of the current month’s service.
 This is seen as serving the consumer’s best interest, as they get an immediate, prorated refund of any remaining fees.

 However, it also means that every shred of data that has been uploaded is removed.
 In many cases, there is no opportunity to retrieve files and move them to the new web host.

-It is extremely hard to recover from this kind of downtime and potentially means a loss of all content and data.
+It is extremely hard to recover from this kind of downtime and it potentially means a loss of all content and data.

-Complete the transfer before cancelling
+Migrate before cancelling

-Once a new hosting plan has been secured, transfer all files before cancelling the existing hosting plan held by the old company.
+Once a new hosting plan has been secured, migrate all files before cancelling the existing hosting plan held by the old company.
 It might be a good idea to allow the website to run on the new company’s servers for a few days to ensure that nothing was overlooked during the move.

 When everything is verified as properly transitioned, only then should the old hosting plan be cancelled.